Connect with a certified trainer for free

 • Grade III: Complete tears of the MCL take from six weeks to three months to heal.

-You can return to play when you have regained full range of motion and strength without any pain, and when instructed by your doctor.
-Once you recover from an MCL tear, you will most likely need to wear a brace to protect the knee and reduce the risk of another tear.
+You can return to play when you have regained full range of motion and strength without any medial knee pain, and when instructed by your doctor.
+Once you recover from an MCL sprain, you will most likely need to wear a brace to protect the knee and reduce the risk of another tear.

 GET BACK TO WHAT YOU LOVE.
 FASTER